wilhelmine-erber/ds-pizza-store-project/README.md

     * Either start the API and call the /pizzas route or check the database entries in Compass / ATLAS

-## PLATINUM EDITION: The CART Page
+## :trophy:	PLATINUM EDITION: The CART Page

 Now we got hungry.
 Finally we wanna put some of these pizzas into a cart, so ideally some delivery person will ring our bell and we can stuff this super healthy stuff into our bodies...